One-pot Mac and Cheese

 Let’s make one-pot Mac and Cheese

-• Add milk, water, garlic powder, salt, pepper to a large pot or Dutch oven.
+• Add milk, water, garlic powder, salt, and pepper to a large pot or Dutch oven.

 • Bring to a simmer, add macaroni pasta, and cook gently until al dente.

-• Turn the heat off, stir in the all the cheese until creamy and melty.
+• Turn the heat off, stir in all the cheese until creamy and melty.

-• Taste, adjust the seasoning, serve.
+• Taste, adjust the seasoning, and serve.
 All done!

 A white background with top view of a white Dutch oven full of milk, macaroni and cheese.